fejlek/Nine-Circles-Statistics/First Circle - Linear Regression/First_circle_linear_regression_2.md

 not change much compared to the ones provided by the standard non-robust estimates.
 Lastly, we can check for influential observations (and potential outliers).
-A common metric to detect overly influential observations is Cook’s distance. <br/>
+A common metric to detect overly influential observations is the Cook’s distance. <br/>

 <img src="First_circle_linear_regression_2_files/figure-GFM/unnamed-chunk-8-1.png" style="display: block; margin: auto;" />